derb12/pybaselines/docs/quickstart.rst

 Quick Start
 ===========

-To use the various functions in pybaselines, simply input the measured data and any required parameters.
-All baseline correction functions in pybaselines will output two items: a numpy array of the calculated baseline and a dictionary of potentially useful parameters.

 The main interface for all baseline correction algorithms in pybaselines is through the :class:`~.Baseline` object for one dimensional data and :class:`~.Baseline2D` for two dimensional data.

-A simple example is shown below.
+For either object, all relevant baseline correction algorithms in pybaselines are available as methods.
+All baseline correction methods in pybaselines will output two items: a NumPy array of the calculated baseline and a dictionary of potentially useful parameters.
+An example of using several different methods to fit a baseline to data is shown below.

 .. plot::
    :align: center